fakesheep38/HapPy/README.md

 We use the Panel framework to create interactive widgets and dashboards for the user interface of the world maps.
 [Panel Repository](https://github.com/holoviz/panel)

-### Matplotlib
+### Hvplot

-The Matplotlib library is used to create and visualize the world maps.
-[Matplotlib Repository](https://github.com/matplotlib/matplotlib)
+The Hvplot library is used to create and visualize the world maps.
+[Hvplot Repository](https://github.com/holoviz/hvplot)

 ## License